Book: The Embodied Word

 Jay R. Weener is a professor of preaching at Western Theological Seminary in Holland, Michigan.

-Reformed Worship 22 © December 1991 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 22 © December 1991, Calvin Institute of Christian Worship.
 Used by permission.